 The Duchess of Kent, as painted by Franz Xaver Winterhalter (Franz Xaver Winterhalter [United States Public domain, or Public domain])

 Frogmore House continued to be used as a private retreat by the Royal Family after the death of the Duchess of Kent, then as now.
 The Princess of Wales, later Queen Alexandra, gave birth to her first child at Frogmore House – Prince Albert Victor, Duke of Clarence and Avondale – and Queen Victoria’s third daughter, Princess Helena, Princess Christian, lived at Frogmore House, before moving to Cumberland Lodge with her husband, Prince Christian of Schleswig-Holstein.
 Their son, Prince Albert, Duke of Schleswig-Holstein, was born at Frogmore, in 1869.
 Queen Victoria’s beloved granddaughter, Princess Victoria, Princess Louis of Battenberg, gave birth to the future Lord Louis Mountbatten at Frogmore House on 25 June 1900.
-This occasioned the Queen to write in a letter to Princess Louis, expressing her approval of the fact that the child would be born in the house she very much still associated with her mother, the Duchess of Kent: ‘I am very anxious and hope that the expected little one may bear my name of whatever sex it may be – as it will be born where your dear Gt GdMama lived and under the shadow as it were of the Castle…’ (cit., Richard Hough, Advice to a Granddaughter, 147).
+This occasioned the Queen to write in a letter to Princess Louis, expressing her approval of the fact that the child would be born in the house she very much still associated with her mother, the Duchess of Kent, saying she was pleased it would be ‘where your dear Gt GdMama lived’.

 The death of the Duchess of Kent was very different for the Queen of course, as she witnessed it.
 Queen Victoria’s other parent, the Duke of Kent, had died at Woolbrook Cottage, Sidmouth – the villa which had been leased to him – back in 1820, before the future Queen was one year old, although she was present in the villa at the time.
 As we shall see, however, the death of the Duchess also revealed emotional connections with this earlier event, as the Queen discovered to her surprise, poignant documents and objects relating to the death of the Duke, whilst sorting through the personal effects of the Duchess of Kent.
 Unsurprisingly, Queen Victoria instinctively turned on the death of the Duchess to her uncle Leopold, King of the Belgians, as her mother’s brother, but also to the man who had ever been to her, in her own words in her Journal as Princess Victoria, ‘that dearest of Uncles, who has always been to me like a father … He is indeed “il mio secondo padre”, or rather “solo padre”, for he is indeed like my real father, as I have none’. (cit., Hibbert, 41).